A mirror theorem for multi-root stacks and applications: The local-log-orbifold principle calculations

 We assume that the intersection of the divisors $\cap_{i=1}^n D_i$ is not empty.
 The corresponding $J$-function has only one relative marking.
 The only relative marking has to map to the intersection $\cap_{i=1}^n D_i$ and has maximal tangency to all $D_i$.

 Let $t=0$ and mirror maps be trivial, we directly have the following relation between orbifold and local invariants:

 where $\gamma\in H^*(X)$.

-In general, we have not yet built Givental's formalism for the formal Gromov--Witten theory of infinite root stacks.
-However, we can still proceed as follows.
+Givental's formalism for the formal Gromov--Witten theory of infinite root stacks has been built recently in \cite{TY20c}.
+We can also simple proceed as follows using Givental's formalism for Gromov--Witten theory of $X_{D,\vec r}$.
 Given a curve class $\beta\in \on{NE}(X)$, we consider the Gromov--Witten theory of $X_{D,\vec r}$ for a sufficiently large $\vec r$.
 Applying the Birkhoff factorization procedure of \cite{CG}*{Corollary 5} to the Gromov--Witten theory of $X_{D,\vec r}$ and the Gromov--Witten theory of $\oplus_{i=1}^n\sO_X(-D_i)$, we have the following equality:

 where $\gamma, \gamma_i\in H^*(X)$ for $i=1,\ldots, l$. \end{proof}